tapyu/cpp-lessons/README.md

 #### Memory address

 Memory in a computer system is organized into discrete units called memory locations or addresses.
-The number of unique memory addresses that a system can generate is determined by the size of its memory address bus.
-The size of each memory location is often measured in bits, and the most common unit of storage is the byte, consisting of [**8 bits**](https://stackoverflow.com/questions/77167771/shouldnt-the-increasing-of-the-stored-memory-address-of-a-pointer-depend-on-the) (see `pointer-arithmetic/` examples).
+The number of unique memory addresses that a system can generate is determined by the size of its memory address bus, which is generally **32 or 64 bits**.
+In either way, **each 32- or 64-bit memory address refers to memory unit consisting of [8 bits][9]** (see `pointer-arithmetic/` examples).

 Each memory address and is usually represented in hexadecimal, e.g., `0x7ffe100ee504`, where the prefix `0x` indicates that it is a hexadecimal number.

-> NOTE: In a 64-bits memory architecture, each address contains 16 hex digits.
+> NOTE: In a 64-bit memory architecture, each address contains 16 hex digits.
 However, the `C`/`C++` compiler [suppress](https://stackoverflow.com/a/7190827/13343959) the leading `0`'s when printing it out.
 Therefore, the full memory address is actually `0x00007ffe100ee504`.

 #### **What is memory allocation?**